THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-My point is, I believe you should get your finances in order first and then start putting money away for your child’s education.
+My point is, I believe you should get your finances in order first and then start putting money away in your children’s college fund.

-And if they have to take out loans, it’s not the end of the world, assuming they take out a reasonable amount.
+And if they have to take out a student loan, it’s not the end of the world, assuming they take out a reasonable amount.

 Many people take out student loans and have no issue paying them back.